 Other filters: photocatalytic, carbon and more

 - Photocatalytic air purifiers can also trap and kill bacteria and viruses, as they are caught and potentially broken down by the electrostatic and oxidisation effects of the ions generated by this type of filter.

 - Ultraviolet (UV) light is also a good steriliser, and some air purifiers have a UV sterilising feature.
 But usually a virus or bacteria has to be exposed to UV light for several minutes to be destroyed, and it's not clear that is the case inside many air purifiers.
 If the UV is used to sterilise a filter that has trapped the germs, that could be very effective; but if the air is simply passed through a UV light, it may not be exposed for long enough to be of much use.

 - Catechin-based filters may also have antiviral properties, but we haven't seen many models with this type of filter.
 Catechin is a plant extract with antifungal and antibacterial properties.

 - Carbon filters and other types of filters can be good for trapping odours, volatile organic compounds and other pollutants, but are unlikely to trap germs.

 Again, though, any of these filters or sterilisers can only trap a virus that has actually been airborne and passed through the air purifier; it can do nothing about viruses on a person or on a hard surface.

-In summary: an air purifier may be able to trap and even kill some of the viruses that happen to be in the air, so it can be a useful supplement in keeping your home's air virus-free, as well as helping clear it of dust, smoke and other pollutants.
+In summary: a good air purifier can trap and even kill viruses in the air, and can be a useful supplement in keeping your home's air virus-free, as well as helping clear it of dust, smoke and other pollutants.

 But viruses are also found on skin, in bodily fluids or on hard surfaces after human contact.
 So you still can't neglect the usual good hygiene practices for avoiding viruses and bacteria: avoid crowded spaces, minimise unnecessary contact, clean any hard surfaces that people often touch (door handles, light switches, taps, toilets and so on), and regularly wash or sanitise your hands.